brajeshwar/brajeshwar.github.io/_posts/2011/2011-08-02-adobe-moves-beyond-flash-finally.md

----
-layout: post
-title: Adobe moves beyond Flash -- finally
+# Adobe moves beyond Flash -- finally
----

 Adobe is giving up their sole focus on Flash and entering the exciting world of HTML 5.
 Before you get too excited -- they are only releasing a first preview of their new HTML 5 tryout -- <a href="http://labs.adobe.com/technologies/edge/">Edge</a>.
 Could this be Adobe's first foray into the eccentric world of internet web standards?